kinecosystem/kin-sdk-android/README.md

                 //you're good to go!!!
                 break;
             case AccountStatus.NOT_CREATED:
-                //first create an account on the blockchain, second activate the account using account.activate() break;
+                //first create an account on the blockchain. break;
         }
     }